kirtokau/learning-C-/README.md

 # learning-C-
-In this repository,i'will update learning C++and QT content
+In this repository,i'will update learning java content